haniibrahim/sampleSTAT/README.md

 ### Standard Deviation (s) ###

-The standard deviation is the most imformative quantity to specify the statistic quality of a measuring procedure but *s* itself does not say anything about the quality of the result but in combination with *n* you can calculate the range of dispersion.
+The standard deviation is the most informative quantity to specify the statistic quality of a measuring procedure but *s* itself does not say anything about the quality of the result but in combination with *n* you can calculate the range of dispersion.

 ### Range of Dispersion of Values (T) ###
 The range of dispersion of the values is calculated as `T = s * t`. (t = student factor, dependent on the statistic security P% (95%, 99%, 99.9%) and the degree of freedom `f = n - 1`. *f* and *t* are specified in the t-tables.